 Later in the hallway, I overheard Greg asking Cindy if she asked that question on my behalf.
 She said she did not, and I came by affirming that I did not ask her.
 Greg laughed, saying that he knows I made her ask.
 I once again said I didn't.
 Greg walked away announcing in the hallway, "Whatever you say, Katie.
-Everyone knows you want to move away."
+Everyone knows you want to move away from here."

 I walked over to his office and asked if we could talk.
-I expressed that I disagree with what he said, and the way he spoke to us was condescending.

 - Greg told me that he was right and I was wrong.
 He said that I wanted to move, and I told Cindy to ask for me.